-The Award in Vocational Skills (Introductory Level B) is a programme of study following the MCAST Award in Vocational Skills (Introductory Level A) that helps students with learning disabilities / learning difficulties consolidate the skills necessary to gain and maintain employment or to further their education.
-Students will have the opportunity to further their studies in the vocational area chosen in the MCAST Award in Vocational Skills (Introductory Level A), namely Hospitality and Retail or Office and Digital Skills.
-They are also assessed in Key Skills which include Maltese, English, Mathematics, PSHE, IT, Creative Self-Expression, Daily Living & Community Skills and Customer care and Employability skills.
-A work placement experience in industry is also provided according to the vocational area being studied.
+The Award in Vocational and Employability Skills (Introductory Level - B) is a programme of study following the MCAST Award in Vocational and Employability Skills (Introductory Level - A) that helps students with learning disabilities / learning difficulties consolidate the skills necessary to gain and maintain employment or to further their education.
+Students will have the opportunity to further their studies in a number of vocational areas, namely Hospitality, Office and Digital Skills.
+They will also focus on Key Skills which include Maltese, English, Mathematics, PSHE, IT, and Daily Living & Community Skills and Customer care and Employability skills.
+A work placement experience in industry is also provided.